Savannah College of Art and Design

 The Verdict: The Numbers Don't Add Up

 The financial data raises serious concerns about Savannah College of Art and Design.
-With a net cost of $49,430 per year and median graduate earnings of only $45,954 ten years out, the payback period stretches to 30.8 years.
+With a net cost of $49,430 per year and median graduate earnings of only $45,954 ten years out, the estimated payback period exceeds 30.8 years.
 For most students, the financial return does not justify the cost.

 Key strengths include a 69.4% graduation rate.
 However, the data also shows weak earnings relative to cost and high debt relative to what graduates earn and concerning loan repayment rates and a long payback period.